 Are Iran, China or even Algeria not infinitely better friends and allies by any measure?

-I say that they all these limitrophes get their act together and make a basic choice because if there is one thing which the Euromaidan has proven beyond reasonable doubt that is that the West will never allow any country to be a good neighbor or partner to both the West and Russia.
+I say that once all these limitrophes get their act together and make a basic choice because if there is one thing which the Euromaidan has proven beyond reasonable doubt is that the West will never allow any country to be a good neighbor or partner to both the West and Russia.

-Now, especially following the wave of total hatred against all things Russian in the West, this obligation to chose one side or another has become a fact of life for at least as long as the (already dead) AngloZionist Empire maintains its (still very real) momentum and its ability to suborn the comprador elites ruling over countries with no sovereignty or agency (the entire EU for starters).
+Now, especially following the wave of total hatred against all things Russian in the West, this obligation to choose one side or another has become a fact of life for at least as long as the (already dead) AngloZionist Empire maintains its (still very real) momentum and its ability to suborn the comprador elites ruling over countries with no sovereignty or agency (the entire EU for starters).
 This is why both Russia and China seek a multi-polar world in which all countries are truly sovereign and the relations between these countries determined by the rule of international law.

 This is not about the Ukraine and Russia.
 This is about a full reorganization of our entire planet, including the international trade and finance, political alliances and cultural/spiritual values.